Sundown (1941 film): Television

-Home video
+Home media

-Because HBO via Masterpiece Productions' successor, Time-Life Films never owned complete rights to this film, other companies (public domain video distributors) have been able to release home video versions of Sundown for the past decades, with the quality of the prints used varying by distributor.
-In 2010, Turner Classic Movies released a restored version of the film on the DVD-R format.
+As Vestron Video never had the complete rights to this film, alongside Slightly Honorable and The Woman of the Town, other companies, including United American Video Corporation (UAV Corp.), Alpha Video, Madacy Entertainment Group, Inc. and VCI Entertainment, have been able to release home video versions of Sundown for the past decades, with the quality of the prints used varying by distributor.
+Its first video release occurred in 1980, when Time-Life Video issued it on the VHS and Betamax videocassette formats, and on August 24, 2010, Turner Classic Movies released a restored version of the film on the DVD-R format.